kenchreai/kaa-ttl/README.md

 # kaa-ttl
 An RDF Turtle file of all public data in the Kenchreai Archaeological Archive.
+KAA is a project of the American Excavations at Kenchreai.
+Please see http://www.kenchreai.org and http://kenchreai.org/kaa for further info and web-based browsing of data.

 One qualificatioin: kaa.trig is a http://www.w3.org/TR/trig/ file.